w3f/polkadot-spec/docs/chap-networking.md

 ###### Definition -def-num- Authority identifier request {#defn-auth-discovery-auth-identifier-request}
 :::definition

-An **authority identifier request** is a request that polkadot nodes can send to the authority discovery mechanism in order to request the `AuthorityId` of an authority node.
+An **authority identifier request** is a request that Polkadot nodes can send to the authority discovery mechanism in order to request the `AuthorityId` of an authority node.
 The request has the following format:

 $$
 \texttt{get\_authority\_ids\_by\_peer\_id}{\left(\texttt{PeerId}\right)}